Framework-R-D/phlex-design/doc/ch_conceptual_design/hofs/partitioned_folds.rst

 Fold Operation
 ^^^^^^^^^^^^^^

-A cell's fold result is obtained by repeatedly applying a fold operation to the cell's accumulator and each element of that cell's input sequence.
+A cell's fold result is obtained by repeatedly applying a fold operation to the cell's accumulator and each element of that cell's input family.
-The fold operation has the signature :math:`f: D \times C \rightarrow D`, where :math:`D` represents the type of the accumulator/fold result, and :math:`C` is the type of each element of the input sequence.
+The fold operation has the signature :math:`f: D \times C \rightarrow D`, where :math:`D` represents the type of the accumulator/fold result, and :math:`C` is the type of each element of the input family.

 In the above example, the function :math:`\textit{sum\_energy}` receives a floating-point number :math:`E_{(S\ i)}`, representing the accumulated good-hits energy for `Spill` :math:`j` and "combines" it with the good-hits object :math:`hs_{(S\ j,\ A\ k)}` that belongs to `APA` :math:`k` in spill :math:`j`.
 This combination involves calculating the energy represented by the good-hits data product :math:`hs_{(S\ j,\ A\ k)}` and adding that to the accumulated value.